 *The fees listed above are a flat rate to which HST is not applied.

-A non-refundable $500 deposit is required upon ranking your residence choices through the Residence Community Ranking Form OR at the time of accepting your contract.
+A non-refundable $500 deposit is required upon ranking your residence choices through the First Year Guarantee OR at the time of accepting your contract.

 The deposit will be credited to your UW fee statement during the first term of your residence contract.
 Residence fees include an all-inclusive meal plan and all incidental, activity and miscellaneous fees are included.